StakeLab-Zone/Documentation/Wallets/Keplr/README.md

 # Keplr

 [Keplr](https://www.keplr.app/) is the first wallet for the interchain that allow you to make basic and advanced usage of Cosmos ecosystem (send, receive, delegate, vote, ibc transfers...).
 They have a dedicated desktop extension, a desktop dashboard and a mobile application.
+On this complete documentation, you will retrieve all of them in a one page!

 ## Summary
 1. How to setup an account (Desktop)